the1mattkaufman/Deploy-and-Host-your-App-like-a-Pro-with-Cloud-Build-and-Cloud-Run/README.md

 4. Open a new browser tab and paste the URL followed by ?numerator=150&denominator=10 then hit Enter to visit the URL.
 5. You should see JSON output displaying the numerator, denominator and the result of doing the division.
 6. Try different values.
 You should receive an Internal Server Error when not specifying values or specifying one as 0.
+7. Back on your Service Details in the Google Cloud Console, click the LOGS link to confirm that your Error was logged.

 ### Trigger Building a Revision
 1. Using either your preferred IDE or directly in GitHub, make the changes specified in the TODOs in index.js.